alaa-alchal/Portfolio/Python & SQL Project/Airbnb Profit Analysis 2022/README.md

 If expenses, including rent, go up by 10%, would it still be profitable, and how many units would then be needed to generate a 100,000 CAD per year?

-Which, among the biggest Canadian cities: Toronto, Vancouver, Montreal, Victoria, and Winnipeg, is the most profitable?
+Which, among the Canadian major cities: Toronto, Vancouver, Montreal, Victoria, and Winnipeg, is the most profitable?

 # Research of interest: